 Jan 16, 2025 @ 12:00PM - Jan 16, 2025 @ 1:30PM

-Organized by NAWJ Committees of Immigration, Human Trafficking, Administrative Judiciary and Juvenile Justice & Child Welfare, this webinar will help learn about the extent of migrant child labor in the U.S. in violation of child labor laws, who is responsible, the intersection with human trafficking. challenges to eliminating it, and the role of judges in ocmbatating this problem.
-The event is also co-sponsored by ABA Judicial Division.
+Organized by NAWJ Committees of Immigration, Human Trafficking, Administrative Judiciary and Juvenile Justice & Child Welfare, this webinar will help you learn about the extent of migrant child labor in the U.S. in violation of child labor laws, who is responsible, the intersection with human trafficking, challenges to eliminating it, and the role of judges in combating this problem.
+The event is also co-sponsored by ABA Judicial Division, ABA International Law Section and ABA Council for Diversity in the Educationl Pipeline.

 Learning Objectives: